So did last week’s post convince you that your organisation should get rid of annual performance reviews?

 These organisations are now emphasising ongoing, quality conversations between managers and teams, embedding feedback into their daily or weekly work in order to boost morale and performance.

-In fact, research shows that organisations providing their staff with regular feedback have a turnover rate 15 percent lower than those undertaking annual reviews.
+Research shows that organisations providing their staff with regular feedback have a turnover rate 15 percent lower than those undertaking annual reviews.

 Culturally, we’ve become accustomed to instant feedback – and we now expect that same immediacy in our work.